Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

 It would be beneficial for you to read this introduction to computer basics first and introduction to computers, before proceeding.
 This will boost your knowledge about computers and give you a better chance of comprehending what is happening here.

-MS Windows is a multitasking operating system which uses a Graphical User Interface (GUI) to link the user to the computer.
+MS Windows is a multitasking operating system that uses a Graphical User Interface (GUI) to link the user to the computer.
 A GUI is an interface that helps users to interact with the computer by use of windows, icons, and menus.
 The interaction between the user and the computer heavily relies on the use of a mouse and keyboard which make it possible to enter data into the computer and also manipulate it the way we want.

 For you to enjoy this lesson, you have to power on the computer you intend to use.
 This will help you learn some of the terms used in the computer world.

-What is a Computer Desktop?
+What Is a Computer Desktop?

 A computers' desktop is the screen that appears after your computer boots or powers on.
 The desktop is your PCs working area where any open programs are held.
 Let us have a look at desktop parts for Windows XP.